kingwill101/routed/packages/routed_cli/README.md

     - Friendly errors with suggested fixes (e.g., missing entry file, invalid flags).

 - Generators:
-- `create` and `new` to scaffold apps, routes, middleware, and configs (first pass lands with the basic app template).
+- `create` and `new` to scaffold apps, routes, middleware, and configs (with basic, api, web, and fullstack starters).

 - Introspection:
     - `list` to enumerate routes.